kangaroo0726/dna_decoding/README.md

 This project is meant done with the following constraints:
 - No external libraries to be used in main.py
 - All ideas and applications in this project must come from high school concepts
-- All functions, excluding main, are under 20 line

 ---